 Project duration and annual budget total(s): Apr.
 2016-Mar.
-2017 ($150K in FY2017)
+2017 ($143K in FY2017)

 Scope, objectives, and scientific merit of the work: Early life history is a critical period for most commercially important fishes.
 For anadromous salmonids, the transition from freshwater to the marine environment is a key determinant of marine survival and fisheries productivity.
 Accurate estimates of juvenile salmon abundance in nearshore estuarine areas are critical to develop spawner-recruit curves that underlie stock assessment models.
 Equally important are data that relate variation in juvenile salmon abundance to measures of nearshore habitat quality.
 However, estimates of fish abundance in the nearshore habitats are difficult and expensive to obtain using traditional sampling methods; shallow water and vegetation interfere with acoustic surveys, turbid water often hinders visual surveys, and the presence of vegetation and other structures restricts the efficacy of some net survey techniques.
 Nonetheless, estimating smolt and other fish species abundance is especially important in light of (a) continued loss of foundational vegetated habitats such as seagrass beds, salt marshes, and other coastal wetlands, and (b) restoration efforts intended to mitigate such losses.
 Assessing the importance of nearshore habitats to salmonids in general—and the success of nearshore restoration efforts in particular—requires efficient methods for quantifying salmonid abuandance in of these habitats.
-We propose to apply recently developed environmental DNA (eDNA) survey techniques to assess the salmonids across habitats that span a range of restoration actions.
+We propose to apply recently developed environmental DNA (eDNA) survey techniques to assess the salmonids across habitats that span a range of restoration actions, continuing work started in 2016.
 We will focus on characterizing habitat use by salmonids along with other commercially valuable and ecologically important fishes.
 If successful, this project would adapt a rapidly-developing, innovative technology that could inform stock assessments nationwide.

 Objectives: (1) Validate and improve existing molecular tools for rapidly detecting the occurrence and abundance of coastal fish; (2) Assess the efficacy of eDNA methods by comparing estimates of occurrence and abundance from traditional net sampling and eDNA methods across three estuaries; (3) Document and contrast costs and relative benefits of eDNA methodologies relative to traditional sampling methods.